 Melissa Bryant is the Communications Lead for Sustainable Development at the World Bank, advising senior leadership on strategic communications and reputation management tactics to promote its climate portfolio.
 She has led media engagement at major global events such as the United Nations' COP climate summits, and previously worked as a journalist and in the NGO sector.
 Originally from the Caribbean, Melissa has worked with migrant and diaspora communities in her spare time to provide mentoring and advice on adapting to life in the UK.

-Glenn Dunn is a commercial real estate partner at the Mayfair law firm, Forsters LLP where he has worked for over 15 years.
-In addition to his trusteeship with Central YMCA, Glenn is a trustee of the Parish of Old St Pancras and Churchwarden of his local church in Camden Town.
-Glenn's interests outside his professional and charitable work include directing the London-based big band "Any Swing Goes", theatre and genealogy.
+Glenn Dunn is a commercial real estate partner at the Mayfair law firm, Forsters LLP where he has worked for over 20 years.
+In addition to his trusteeship with Central YMCA, Glenn is a member of the PCC of his local church in Camden Town.
+Glenn's interests outside his professional and charitable work include directing the London Gay Big Band, theatre and genealogy

 Trustees and Impact Reports